Laragear/WebAuthn/README.md

 }
 ```

+> Both `AttestationRequest` and `AttestedRequest` validates the authenticated user.
+If the user is not authenticated, an HTTP 403 status code will be returned.

 ### Attestation User verification

 By default, the authenticator decides how to verify user when creating a credential.
 Some may ask to press a "Continue" button to confirm presence, others will verify the User with biometrics, patterns or passwords.